Want your English speech to be as smooth as peanut butter?

 As you will see in this article, some of the consonant clusters require lots of practice, especially if the sound they make does not exist in your native language.
 It could be something completely new to you.
 So be sure to practice daily.

 We will give you example words for each of the consonant blends, but you can also try to look for other words that have them and check their meanings as well.
 Do this when you are reading in English, watching English TV or completing your homework if you are in an English class.
-In this way, your English vocabulary will expand along with your pronunciation skills.
+In this way, your English vocabulary will expand along with your English speaking and pronunciation skills.

 It is a fantastic way to develop native-sounding pronunciation, all while enjoying fun videos that English speakers actually watch!